Nderitu-Dennis/Nderitu-Dennis/README.md

 - 👋 Hi, I’m @Nderitu-Dennis
 - 👀 I’m interested in sofware development
-- 🌱 I’m currently learning Java spring boot,HTML/CSS,and Javascript
+- 🌱 I’m currently upskilling.
-- 💞️ I’m looking to collaborate on the above languages
+- 💞️ I’m looking to collaborate on projects that mainly involve java/spring boot
 - 📫 How to reach me ...nderitudenis87@gmail.com

 <!---